-Our subsidiaries in the United Kingdom maintain an overdraft facility with a United Kingdom ("U.K.") bank to support local short-term working capital requirements.
+Our subsidiaries in the United Kingdom maintain an overdraft facility with a United Kingdom bank ("U.K. bank") to support local short-term working capital requirements.
 The overdraft facility is repayable upon demand from the U.K. bank.
-The facility provides maximum borrowings of £0.3 million (approximately \$0.4 million at December 31, 2015) and is secured by a cross guarantee by and among our subsidiaries in the United Kingdom and a right of offset against all accounts maintained by the subsidiaries at the lending bank.
+The facility provides maximum borrowings of £0.3 million (approximately \$0.4 million at December 31, 2016) and is secured by a cross guarantee by and among our subsidiaries in the United Kingdom and a right of offset against all accounts maintained by the subsidiaries at the lending bank.
 The overdraft facility bears interest at the U.K. bank's base rate plus 2.15%.
-At December 31, 2015 and 2014, there were no amounts outstanding under the overdraft facility.
+At December 31, 2016 and 2015, there were no amounts outstanding under the overdraft facility.